recallnet/recall-mcp/docs/usage.md

 To get guidance on secure usage of Recall:

 ```
-What's the safest way to use Recall with Cursor?
+What's the safest way to use Recall with Claude?
 ```

 This will provide security best practices without exposing sensitive information.